Ross County Ohio assistance programs.

 Emergency financial assistance in Ross County Ohio

-Ross County Veterans Service Commission – Military members, veterans, and their immediate families can apply for emergency financial assistance with fuel oil and kerosene, groceries, prescriptions, bus tokens, personal hygiene items, diapers, baby formula, eye exams and glasses, medical supplies, utility bills with shut off notice, rent or house payment.
+Ross County Veterans Service Commission – Military members, veterans, and their immediate families can apply for emergency financial assistance with fuel oil and kerosene, groceries, prescriptions, bus tokens, personal hygiene items, diapers, or baby formula.
+Veterans can also get help with free eye exams and glasses, medical supplies, utility bills with shut off notice, back rent or house payment.
 Funeral expenses may be paid for too.
 So assistance requires applicants to go before a Board--on a case by case basis.
 475 Western Avenue Suite C, Chillicothe, Ohio 45601, call (740) 772-1600

 Food banks and assistance programs

 Several churches and charities distribute emergency food boxes, surplus government commodities and groceries in the area.
 Examples of places to turn to for free meals, information on shelter, clothing, and more include Jefferson Church Of Christ (740) 773-6747 as well as well as Good Samaritan Network, which can be reached at (740) 774-6303.
 Those are just two locations, but there are many more.
-Click here for details and phone number on other food banks.
+Click here for details and phone number on other free food banks in Ross County.